osrf/gazebo_tutorials/ros_urdf/tutorial.md

 ## Header of a URDF File

-There have been many API changes in Gazebo and the required URDF format, one of which that Gazebo xml-schema namespaces are no longer needed.
+There have been many API changes in Gazebo-classic and the required URDF format, one of which that Gazebo-classic xml-schema namespaces are no longer needed.
 If your URDF has something like:

 ~~~
 <robot xmlns:sensor="http://playerstage.sourceforge.net/gazebo/xmlschema/#sensor"